 There’s nothing in the world that you can do to get 100% of your website visitors to convert.
 All you can do is try to widen the bottom of the conversion funnel from, say, a mere 4% to 17%.
 With that being said, there’s plenty of things you can do to increase your chances of conversion.

 1) Get Visitors to Make a Small Commitment

 You wouldn’t marry someone on the first date, would you?

 Well, maybe some of you would.
 But the point is that it’s easier to start a free trial than buy a membership.
 It’s even easier to download a free guide than start a trial; there’s a big difference between asking for an email and asking for a credit card.
-This is dependant on where your leads are in the funnel, and it needs to be considered in your CTA.
+This is dependent on where your leads are in the sales funnel, and it needs to be considered in your CTA.

 For instance, Photoshelter was able to double their sales because they discovered their visitors were anxious to test the product before purchasing.
 They also discovered that people who tested the product were more likely to continue using it.